 1. Certificate.
 A document in which an inspector affirms that a specified regulated article is free of emerald ash borer and may be moved to any destination outside the area under quarantine.

 2. Compliance Agreement.
 A written agreement between the State of Maine, Department of Agriculture, Conservation and Forestry and a person engaged in growing, handling, receiving or moving regulated articles, in which the person agrees to comply with its specified provisions.

+3. Infested.
+The presence of emerald ash borer or the existence of the circumstances that make it reasonable to believe that the emerald ash borer is established.

-3. Inspector.
+4. Inspector.
 Any employee of the Maine Department of Agriculture, Conservation and Forestry or other person authorized by the commissioner to enforce this chapter.
+An inspector may also be a person authorized by the State Plant Regulatory Official from another state where the regulated article originates.

-4. Limited Permit.
+5. Limited Permit.
 A document in which an inspector affirms that the regulated article identified on the document is eligible for movement in accordance with this chapter only to a specified destination and only in accordance with specified conditions.